deyloop/notebox/20210821162257/README.md

 By default, XMonad's documentation and most tutorials about installing XMonad and configuring it make use of the `~/.xmonad` directory for config files.

-Doing this does not conform to the [XDG Base Directoy Specification] set by freedesktop.org.
+Doing this does not conform to the [XDG Base Directoy Specification][1] set by freedesktop.org.

 However, since version `0.15`, XMonad does support the specification, but